Rendering Tips

 Use Edge lines for better detail

-Kitchen rendered with edge lines.
+Kitchen rendering with edge lines.

 SketchUp users are used to using edge lines for detail, but many Photorealistic renderers do not render edge lines.